 She gave him a reassuring squeeze on his shoulder and a peck on his cheek.
 “You too.”

 He wouldn’t.
-But he managed a smile for her sake, and watched her as she dashed away clumsily on her orange heels while holding her long hem in one hand.
+But he managed a smile for her sake, and watched her as she dashed away clumsily on her orange heels while holding her long skirt in her hand.
 Duke wondered then how long he’d have to suffer here now that she was gone.
 Maybe he could sneak back up the stairs without anyone noticing his absence.

 Just as he was about to put his escape into action, the band changed songs.
 The lyres plucked a slow, pleasant tune.
-The pipes swooned and a cooling sensation seemed to radiate from their direction.
+The pipes swooned and a cooling sensation radiated from their direction.
 Duke paused his ascent to the world above.
 He turned back and looked across the room at a color that caught his one and only eye.

 She stepped forward.
 Why was she walking over here?
 He didn’t even know she was coming tonight.
 A few hours ago, she was wearing loose-fitting men’s breeches, and chewing on a half-block of old cheese while scowling over a book she’d read three times already.
 He knew, because he’d counted.

 Before she could reach him, she was stopped by another.
 Leo.
 That idiot of a brother.
-Duke watched as his twin sibling with two perfect eyes bowed before the woman, and then took her hand without much resistance.
+Duke watched as his twin sibling with two perfect eyes bowed before the freckle-faced beauty before taking her hand without much resistance.
 Her gaze fell from Duke then.
 She wasn’t wearing her glasses tonight, Duke realized.
 Maybe, she didn’t even see me.

 Up and out became his only goal then.
 Retreating was easy now that he had no one watching him.
 He scaled the steps four at a time and didn’t slow his pace until at last he caught a breath of the crisp, fresh air below the charcoal evening sky.
 He felt a strange comfort in the crunch his boots made upon the snow.
 Yet despite the cold, he removed his handkerchief and wiped at his face as if he’d just been caught in a summer storm.